TINTS and DAUBS colouring cdvs 1870s

-Professional photographers Thomas J. Nevin and Samuel Clifford (1827-1890) were close friends and colleagues over a period dating from ca. 1865 to Clifford’s death in 1890.
-This carte bearing the handwritten inscription “Clifford and Nevin, Hobart Town” is one of several in private and public collections.
+Professional photographers Thomas J. Nevin (1842-1923) and Samuel Clifford (1827-1890) were close friends and colleagues over a period dating from ca. 1865 to Clifford’s death in 1890.
+Both maintained photographic studios in Hobart, producing commercial stereographs in significant numbers, as well as providing the local population with studio portraits.

-Scans courtesy © The Private Collection of John & Robyn McCullagh 2006.
+Courtesy © The Private Collection of John & Robyn McCullagh 2006.
 ARR.